pitchmuc/adobe-analytics-api-2.0/docs/main.md

     * full (default) : compare name and settings
     * name : compare only names
 * save : OPTIONAL : if you want to save in a csv.

-**NOTE** : At the moment, description are not compared because could break the methods and were not deem critical.